Grade0/LR_Assignments/README.md

 Write an echo server program using the java NIO library and, in particular, the Selector and channels in non-blocking mode, and an echo client program, using NIO (also fine with blocking mode).

-* The server accepts requests for connections from clients, receives messages sent by clients and sends them back (possibly adding "echoed by server" to the received message).
+* The server accepts requests for connections from clients, receives messages sent by clients and sends them back (possibly adding "echoed by server" to the received message)

 * The client reads the message to be sent from the console, sends it to the server and displays what it has received from the server.

 <br>

 ![Description](/image_assign8.png)

 <br>

 ## Assignment 09 - UDP Ping